hostinger/ansible-collection-common/roles/nerdctl_login/README.md

 The nerdctl binary must be installed on the target host and available in the PATH before running this role.
 This can be done by using the [hostinger.core.nerdctl](../nerdctl) role.

+The [jmespath](https://pypi.org/project/jmespath/) Python package must be installed on the source host before running this role.

 ## Dependencies

 None.